James-Wickenden/PermutationLibrary/README.md

 A class testing the library and demonstrating some of its functionality can be seen in the `PemutationLibraryShowcase` Project.

+Both VB and C# Showcases are provided.

 ## TODO

 ---

 - Bug with n-length perms from an array size n with no duplicates not generating any streams?
-- Fix C#/VB NuGet discrepancy to allow for C# port.
+- Fix C#/VB NuGet discrepancy.
 - Clean up error throwing:
   - Add an error message resource table
   - Throw only well-defined errors and ensure validity of computation.
 - Superpermutation function?
-- Port to C# .NET

 ## Functionality